revaturelabs/interviewquestions/InterviewSpecificQuestions/Angular/07-DataBinding.md

 <summary> <b>Show Answer</b></summary>
 <blockquote>

-- Databinding is a technique used to bind the data from an view to a component or from a component to view.
+- Databinding is a technique used to bind the data from a view to a component or from a component to a view.
-- They are 1 way databinding and 2-way databinding
+- They are 1-way data binding and 2-way data binding

 ![image](https://user-images.githubusercontent.com/70228962/186710327-e17f9bca-c65d-4957-a43a-ddecbd339ee6.png)